Don’t go out there… It’s FREEZING!

 Infants because they have a larger surface area compared to body weight so they can lose body heat faster than older children and adults.

-And the elderly, their ability to become aware of temperature change is impaired due to the loss of nerve endings to the skin.
-Less fat on their body which has an insulating function, and a lower metabolic rate, means they generate less body heat themselves.
+And the elderly because their ability to become aware of temperature change is impaired due to the loss of nerve endings to the skin.
+Also, less fat on their body which has an insulating function, and a lower metabolic rate, means they generate less body heat themselves.

 Ok, how does the body lose heat anyway?

-So now you understand why it is so important to stay dry, sheltered from the wind, wearing good quality, warm clothing when enjoying our wonderful snow-covered peaks.
+So now you understand why it is so important to stay dry, sheltered from the wind, and wear good quality warm clothing when enjoying our wonderful snow-covered peaks.

 Oh… and don’t forget… keeping your feet warm and dry as well.